 To practice for 12 minutes, begin by chanting aloud for 2 minutes.
 Then chant in a strong whisper for 2 minutes.
 Then, continuing to cycle through the mudras, mentally vibrate the mantra for 4 minutes.
 Then whisper the mantra for 2 minutes, and finally chant aloud for 2 minutes.

 The time can be extended up to 30 minutes, keeping the proportional sequence of loud, whisper, silent, silent, whisper, loud.
 To practice for 30 minutes, each part will be 5 minutes in length (with 10 total minutes of silence in the middle).

 Eyes: Meditate at the brow point.

-To End: Inhale, then exhale.
+Continue for 12-30 minutes.
+End with 1 minute of stillness or silent prayer.
+Then inhale, then exhale.
 Stretch the spine, with the hands reaching up as far as possible.
 Spread the fingers wide, taking several deep breaths.
 Relax.

 These five primal sounds (panj shabd) are derived from the bij mantra, Sat Nam: S, T, N, M, and A. Each time the mudra is closed by joining the thumb with a finger, the ego “seals” the effect of that mudra in the consciousness.

 Vibrating on each fingertip alternates the electrical polarities.
 The index and ring fingers are electrically negative, relative to the other fingers.
 This causes a balance in the electromagnetic projection of the aura.